 Other Wildlife: Later in the year, chances to encounter bull, tiger, and oceanic whitetip sharks.

 This UNESCO World Heritage Site is at the top of many diver’s bucket lists, and for a good reason.
+The Galapagos Islands can be found over 600 miles (1000 km) to the west of the coast of Ecuador.
+The island of Isabella is a short hour and a half flight from the coastal city of Guayaquil but despite this easy access, Galapagos has a real feel of being remote and wild.
+Most of the very best dive spots on Galapagos such as Darwin and Wolf islands are only accessible by a week-long diving cruise.
 Alongside whales, sharks and other large marine animals, dolphins are often spotted from the boat and below the surface.
 Bottlenose and common dolphins are permanent residents with other species migrating through the park.
 Spinners in particular can be found in large groups at Fernandina Island.

 When to Go: Year-round